-Major Housing Permissions A number of 'major' planning applications have been approved in the period:
+Major Housing Permissions A number of 'major' planning applications have been approved in the period: 76 dwellings in Wisbech St Mary - although due to viability concerns the

-- 76 dwellings in Wisbech St Mary although due to viability concerns the development was not able to achieve policy compliance in respect of affordable housing and off site sport & recreation contributions, policy compliant on site open space and play facilities are to be provided as well as an NHS contribution. - 2.
+- 76 awellings in Wisbech St Mary although due to viability concerns the development was not able to achieve policy compliance in respect of affordable housing and off site sport & recreation contributions, policy compliant on site open space and play facilities are to be provided as well as an NHS contribution. - 2.
 15 dwellings in Park Road, Manea whilst no affordable housing is being provided for viability reasons, a policy compliant level of open space is being provide on site